markdaniel1982/taskmonkey/README.md

  - Task Monkey is a productivity/task manager app to help users keep a visual list of important tasks, appointments and anything else that needs to be remembered.

+### Developer Statement
+ During production, I was under immense stressed caused by a house move.
+A company was contracted to take care of the packing, moving, cleaning the old house & unpacking in the new house.
+This turned out to be a bad choice as I had to take over a week to fix all of the mess that they caused which set me back several days.
+Code Institute's student care allowed me an extension to make up the lost time but unfortuntely, I was not able to get this production made to my own satisfactory level in it's current state.

+ Future iterations will fix the broken avatar links, reinstate the search bar and properly filter the tasks to be shown on the correct pages

 ---

 ## Project Goals